natenka/pyneng-book-en/docs/source/book/06_control_structures/1_if_else.rst

 Operator in
 ~~~~~~~~~~~

-Operator ``in`` allows checking for the presence of an element in a sequence (for example, an element in a list or substrings in a string):
+Operator ``in`` allows checking for the presence of element in a sequence (for example, element in a list or substrings in a string):

 .. code:: python